 The stadium stands on its own and out of town, so you would think that there would not be much to do before the game.
 But the club has gone to great lengths to cater for fans who arrive early.
 There are kiosks selling food and drink on all the walkways to the ground.
 Beyond the training grounds – which are open to the public – there is a huge fan shop and a bar/restaurant.
 As a result, you are likely to see thousands of fans in the area two or three hours ahead of kickoff.

 There is a cashless payment system throughout the arena.
-While this is extremely convenient for rethumb_P1020697_1024gular fans and reduces delays when buying food and drink, it can be a bit daunting for the one-off visitor from overseas.
+While this is extremely convenient for regular fans and reduces delays when buying food and drink, it can be a bit daunting for the one-off visitor from overseas.
 Using the system, however, is very straightforward.
 When you get inside, go to one of the countless kiosks issuing ‘Knappenkarten’.
 The card is free and you can load on as much money as you are likely to spend.
 When you want to buy something you hand over your card and then say what you want.
 They will then take the cost from your card.
 If you don’t spend all your money you can get a refund before you leave.

 A sense of history